Eyas/Resume/resume/cv.md

 ### Director & Alumni Board House Manager
 April 2013 – Present
 Serving on the board of the house-owning alumni organization for the Number Six Club, an independent living group and co-ed literary fraternity at MIT.

+## DevProgress
+### Developer
+September – November 2016
+Building sites and tools to help progressive candidates and causes.
+* Maintained and managed contributions for a static Jekyll website dispelling fake news rumors and discussing common concerns related to Hillary Clinton.
+* Launched site within two weeks of starting the initiative.
+* Translated UX designer slides into accessible, responsive, and scalable template.

 ## Girls Who Code
 ### Club Instructor